 At the end of the day, you should consider what features are better suited for you.

-Wix has a lot more advanced features for you, if you want to take advantage of them.
+Wix has a lot more advanced features for you (especially with their App Market), which can be very useful for you if you are building a website that requires a bit more bells and whistles.
 But as I mentioned above, overloading your website with advanced features is not necessarily a good thing.

 I particularly dislike the fact that you are stuck with a design template in Wix, and they don’t allow you to change templates without rebuilding your website.
 Although I have to admit, their templates are beautiful.